Royal Thai Navy

 The Royal Thai Navy (Abrv: RTN, ทร.; กองทัพเรือไทย, RTGS: kong thap ruea thai) is the naval warfare force of Thailand.
 Established in 1906, it was modernised by the Admiral Prince Abhakara Kiartiwongse (1880–1923) who is known as the father of the Royal Navy.
 It has a structure that includes the naval fleet, Royal Thai Marine Corps, and Air and Coastal Defence Command.
 The RTN headquarters is at Sattahip Naval Base.

 The navy operates three naval area commands (NAC): Northern Gulf of Thailand (First NAC); Southern Gulf of Thailand (Second NAC); and the Andaman Sea (Indian Ocean) (Third NAC).
 RTN also has two air wings and one flying unit on its aircraft carrier.

 History

 Ancient era

-The military history of Thailand encompasses 1,000 years of armed struggle, from wars of independence from the Khmer Empire through to struggles with her regional rivals, Burma and Vietnam, and periods of conflict with Britain and France during the colonial era.
+The military naval history of Thailand encompasses over 1300 years of armed struggle, from wars with her regional rivals, the Khmer Empire, Burma, and periods of conflicts with the British Empire and French Indochina during the colonial era.

 The naval arm of the army consisted mainly of riverine war craft whose mission was to control the Chao Phraya River and protect ships carrying the army to battle.
 The warships carried up to 30 musketeers, a large number of rowers and a front 6 or 12-pounder cannons or no guns at all.

 The Siamese navy was also supported by Chinese immigrants, mostly in Chantaburi.
 During the era of Taksin the Great, his army successfully sieged the old capital of Ayutthaya with the help of the Chinese shipwrights who are masters of building war junks, which carried more guns than riverine warcrafts.